r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 The line 28 uses **sysinfo** meterpreter API call, to check if we are running in a meterpreter session<br />

       the sysinfo.nil?
-API checks if the sysinfo command returned, contains a empty string. the non-return of sysinfo command reveals that we are not on a meterpreter session!
+API checks if the sysinfo command returned, contains a empty string.
+      "the non-return of sysinfo command reveals that we are not on a meterpreter session!"

 The line 29 **print_status()** prints a msg on screen, if we are running in a meterpreter session.<br />
 `HINT: If a meterpreter session its found, then script execution will jump to the end of this funtion`<br /><br />